matron2017/Algorithm-project/readme.txt

-A route has a cycle, if while travelling the route you arrive again to a town through which the route has already passed
+A route has a cycle, if while travelling the route you arrive again to a town through which the route has already passed.

 When the program is run, it waits for commands explained below.
 The commands, whose